A Trusted Name in Travel Health InsuranceLearn About

 Outside the U.S., 100% coverage always applies after any applicable deductible or co-payment.

 - I am a Canadian citizen planning to move to the U.S. Am I eligible for this plan?

-In order to be eligible for this plan, you must be a citizen or a resident of the United States.
-If you are in the U.S., you must reside in an approved state.
-As a Canadian, once you arrive in the U.S. you can apply for coverage if you reside in an approved state (see above for a list of approved states).
-To ensure that you meet our medical underwriting standards prior to arrival in the U.S., you may wish to complete a pre-screening form.
+In order to be eligible for this plan, you must be a citizen or a resident of the United States (see complete set of eligibility requirements).
+As a Canadian, once you arrive in the U.S. you can apply for coverage.
+To ensure that you meet our medical underwriting standards prior to arrival in the U.S., you may wish to complete an HTH pre-screening form.

 - I purchased a plan, but would like to cancel my insurance prior to its expiration.
 Is there an enrollment minimum?
 Will I have to pay any cancellation fees?